robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

         <td>1:N</td>
     </tr>
 </table>

-[^a]: Though 1:N transformations are technically supported, transform is better for 1:1 or 1:0 transformations in which a single record is returned directly, since the ProcessorContext#forward approach is not type-safe.
+[^a]: Though 1:N transformations are technically supported, transform is better for 1:1 or 1:0 transformations in which a single record is returned directly, since the **ProcessorContext#forward** approach is not type-safe.
 Therefore, if you need to forward multiple records from your transform, flatTransform is recommended instead, since it is type-safe.

 No matter which variation you choose, if your operator is stateful, you will need to connect the state store to your topology builder before adding your new operator.
-Since we are refactoring our stateful Digital Twin Processor step, let’s go ahead and do that:
+Since we are refactoring our stateful **Digital Twin Processor step**, let’s go ahead and do that:
 ```java
 StoreBuilder<KeyValueStore<String, DigitalTwin>> storeBuilder =
   Stores.keyValueStoreBuilder(